 Oxnard College has an active Professional Development committee, comprised of faculty, classified staff, and managers.
 Professional development funds may be used for purposes that conform to the authorized uses as stated in AB 1725.
-Information on available funds generally is made available at the beginning of the fall and spring semesters and is distributed via email, on Share-Point, and on the District portal (http://my.vccd.edu).
+Information on available funds generally is made available at the beginning of the fall and spring semesters and is distributed via email, and on SharePoint.